LUK3D/luky-tudo/README.md

 ## Structure
 This project is composed in two parts:
 ### Flutter Project
-You can find all the code related to flutter in lib File
+You can find all the code related to flutter on the lib Folder

 ### Python project
 Python was used to create the speech to text function and we use it as a child process on flutter app.